BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/boost.md

 able to calculate, for every time step, the temporal derivative of the biomass vector ``\frac{\mathrm{d}B}{\mathrm{d}t}``.
-The function is named `BEFWM2.dBdt!`, but you are not supposed to call it directly.
+The function is named `EcologicalNetworksDynamics.dBdt!`, but you are not supposed to call it directly.
-Instead, you call [`simulate`](@ref) which essentially parametrizes `BEFWM2.dBdt!` correctly and hands it to the ODE solver for you.
+Instead, you call [`simulate`](@ref) which essentially parametrizes `EcologicalNetworksDynamics.dBdt!` correctly and hands it to the ODE solver for you.

 Your ecological model can take various different forms